maisam2004/travel_planning_project/readme_dif.md

 * Flask SQLAlchemy: A Flask extension that adds ORM support for SQLAlchemy, facilitating database interactions.
 * Flask Login: A Flask extension for managing user authentication and session management.
 * Flask Mail: A Flask extension for sending email messages.
+* Phonenumbers:one of the modules that provides numerous features like providing basic information of a phone number, validation of a phone number
 * PostgreSQL: A powerful open-source relational database management system used for data storage in the application.
 * Werkzeug: A utility library for WSGI (Web Server Gateway Interface) applications, used in Flask for file handling and other tasks.
 * Jinja2: A templating engine for Python, used in Flask for generating dynamic HTML content.
+* Flask WTForms :is a library for creating and validating web forms in Python.
+It supports various fields, widgets, validators, CSRF protection, internationalization and more.
 * Psycopg2: A PostgreSQL adapter for Python, used for interacting with the PostgreSQL database.
 * SQLAlchemy: A SQL toolkit and Object-Relational Mapping (ORM) library for Python, used in conjunction with Flask SQLAlchemy for database operations.
 * SMTPlib: A Python library for sending email messages via the Simple Mail Transfer Protocol (SMTP).
 * Heroku: A cloud platform that hosts your Flask application and provides tools for deployment, scaling, and monitoring.

+# WTForms

+# Flask-WTF

+# Flask-WTF

+# Flask-WTF

 ### Database Structure: